joniles/mpxj/mkdocs/docs/howto-read-plf.md

 List<StructuredTextRecord> childRecords = record.getChildren();
 ```

-Certain record types are named, and where this is the case child record can
+Certain record types are named, and where this is the case a child record can
 be retrieved individually by name:

 ```java